freddygv/trabblex/README.md

 * Implements *client* interface
 * Enables the client to get back the list of seeders , and create a seed

+## Simple Client
+Connects to the client manager using the JAX-RS Client API

 ## Database
 Using CLOUD SQL --> integrated into google cloud